webonyx/graphql-php/docs/concepts.md

 # Type System
 Conceptually GraphQL type is a collection of fields.
-Each field in turn has it's own type which allows to build complex hierarchies.
+Each field in turn has its own type which allows building complex hierarchies.

 Quick example on pseudo-language:
 ```